How to start with Puppeteer Debugging

 When it comes to automation testing, it is important to test the application on the different operating systems and browser combinations.
 The application might through errors specifically for some browsers or operating systems.
 It is very difficult to reproduce the errors locally since we might not have infrastructures and setting up such a dynamic infrastructure takes time and effort.

-Browserstack real device cloud allows users to test across multiple environments with various operating systems and browser combinations.
-Browserstack provides access to 3000+ real device browser combinations, where you can execute your tests under real user conditions.
-Jest Puppeteer can be executed in BrowserStack with minimal configuration changes.
+Browserstack real device cloud allows users to test across multiple environments using various operating systems and browser combinations.
+Browserstack provides access to 3500+ real device browser combinations, where you can execute your tests under real user conditions.